AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-35/acsd-52133-customer-account-cannot-be-saved-after-an-upgrade.md

 # ACSD-52133: Customer account cannot be saved after an upgrade

 The ACSD-52133 patch fixes the issue where a customer account cannot be saved after an upgrade.
 This patch is available when the [!DNL Quality Patches Tool (QPT)] 1.1.35 is installed.
 The patch ID is ACSD-52133.
-Please note that the issue is scheduled to wbe fixed in Adobe Commerce 2.4.7.
+Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions